Enchanting COTSWOLDS: Self-Guided Day Tour by Public Bus

 SAO JORGE – the Best Viewpoints of the Azores

-The extremely elongated island of Sao Jorge is one of the lesser touristy isles of the Azores, but offers, among other things, amazing viewpoints of the surrounding islands.
+The extremely elongated island of São Jorge is one of the less touristy islands of the Azores, but it offers, among other things, amazing viewpoints of the surrounding islands.

 View of Pico and Faial from Sao Jorge, the Viewpoint of the Azores